mtlberri/black-jack/README.md

 ### Installing

-Clone the repository on your local machine, and run:
+Clone the repository on your local machine.

 ## Using